Complete Guide to an Online Forensic Accounting Degree

-Comprehensive List of Schools for an Online Forensic Accounting Degree (10)
+Comprehensive List of Accredited Online Schools - Forensic Accounting Degrees (10)

 Online forensic accounting degrees can be found at both the bachelor's and master's level; there are online certificate programs available as well.
 A bachelor's degree is the minimum requirement to becoming an entry-level forensic accountant, though some employers do require a master's.
 A forensic accounting degree will prepare graduates to study financial transactions, looking for cases of fraud or other illegal financial activities.

 At the undergraduate level, students may pursue an online degree in accounting with a specialization in forensic accounting, or they may earn a bachelor's degree that focuses entirely on forensic accounting.
 Bachelor's degrees will prepare students for entry-level work, but if they wish to advance or to become a CPA, additional education will be necessary.
 A bachelor's degree in forensic accounting will take about four years to complete with a requirement of 120 credits.
 Typical coursework includes fraud examination, auditing and internal controls, interview techniques and legal aspects of fraud, and detection and prevention of fraudulent financial statements.
 In order to gain admittance to one of these bachelor's programs, a prospective student will have to have a high school diploma or GED.
 They will also have to fill out an application which often includes an essay, though requirements vary by school.
 Online forensic accounting degrees are offered at colleges and universities across the country.